br4bit/Face-Recognition/README.md

 The code cell will load all images in directory (all formats are accepted).<br>
 _Note: More images will improve accuracy of algorithm.<br>
-it is advisable to use 10 images per person, taken in different light and ambient conditions_
+it is advisable to use 10 images per person, taken in different light and ambient conditions._